cjerdonek/groome/README.md

 ![](http://github.com/cjerdonek/groom/raw/master/images/groom.png "mustache grooming")

-[Groom](http://cjerdonek.github.com/groom/) is a dead-simple, [Mustache](http://mustache.github.com/)-based standard for project templates.
+[Groom](http://cjerdonek.github.com/groom/) is a dead-simple, [Mustache](http://mustache.github.com/)-based standard for language-agnostic project templates.

 A Groom template is just a directory of files (and subdirectories) containing a project structure, an optional directory of Mustache partials, and